gridai/grid-docs/platform/about-these-features/multi-node.md

 Start a new run

-Paste the script in Run dialog as you would normally
+Paste the Github script in Run dialog as you would normally

 Select the machine and specify GPUs per experiment